 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The majority of graduates from this programme develop careers as academics in higher education, while maintaining the capacity to undertake new and innovative research in the field of religion and theology.
+The majority of graduates from this programme develop careers as academics in secondary and higher education, while maintaining the capacity to undertake new and innovative research in the field of religion and theology.

 Dr Jon Balserak, (Senior Lecturer), Biblical exegesis; John Calvin; Peter Martyr Vermigli; Reformation; Renaissance humanism; special interest in Denis the Carthusian; theology and history of the Middle Ages.